Generalized anxiety disorderGAD; Anxiety disorder

 The goal of treatment is to help you feel better and function wellin dailylife.
 In less severe cases, talk therapy or medication alone can be helpful.
 In more severe cases, a combination of these may work best.

 There are multiple types of talk therapy that may be helpful for GAD.
 One of the more common and effective talk therapies for GAD is cognitive-behavioral therapy (CBT).CBT can help you understand the relationship between your thoughts, your behaviors and your symptoms.
 Often CBT involves a set number of visits.
 During CBT you can learn how to:

 - Understand and gain control of distorted views of stressors, such as other people's behavior or life events.

 - Recognize and replace panic-causing thoughts to help you feel more in control.

 - Manage stress and relax when symptoms occur.

-Support groups are not a substitute for effective treatment, but can be a helpful addition to it.
+Support groups are usually not a good substitute for talk therapy or medication, but can be a helpful addition.

 Depression and substance abuse may occur with an anxiety disorder.

 Call your health care provider if you frequently worryor feel anxious, especially if it interferes with your daily activities.